ngocuong0105/dendron-wiki/vault/journal.Politics.md

 id: uy9u1co5ih1fokind8tg0eq
 title: Politics
 desc: ''
-updated: 1659612199548
+updated: 1660509016263
 created: 1658766097444
 ---

 # Inflation
 When your money loose its value.
+When money printing exceeds the speed of actual production.

+Small inflation is healthy.
+Low inflation (deflations) would make people keep their cash.
+If you could by something cheaper in the future then you would wait.
+Too high inflation leads to products becoming too expensive for people.

 Countries always want small inflation in their currency.
 Inflation -> more export than import = good.
 Export = stuff you sell, Import = stuff you buy.
 You want more sell than buy.
 If you currency is very expensive with no inflation, you will only import.

 # Recession
 Economic downturn.
 When businesses produce less, people buy less and money is staying in one place.

-#TODO difference between recession and inflation
+- recession = drop in economical activity and results in reduced GDP.
+- inflation = increase in price of products, money looses their power.
+Measured in CPI.

+Often low or too high inflation leads to recession.

 The year is 2022.
 2 years after COVID.
 We enter recession???
 Weird how during covid we thought it was a crisis and we were in recession.
 However the true recession comes now, with super high inflation (15% in UK/EU), and it comes after all